A beautiful destination like New Zealand is hard not to dream about. Actually, “magical” might be the better word if we’re being more specific.

 While both islands are rich in history and tradition, the North one would be the better option if you want a cultural fix kind of trip.
 But if you’re looking for an adrenaline-inducing adventure, the South one is the place to be.
 And when it comes to beautiful beaches, the Bay of Islands won it for the North Island.

 But when it comes to more dramatic landscapes, South Island wins as it comprises of New Zealand’s highest peaks and most scenic mountain ranges.
+And is the quintessential New Zealand landscape people know from watching movies filmed here.

 Now that you’re familiar with that, let’s get to the most exciting part.
 Keep in mind that this is not your usual post about the common things to do in New Zealand.
 Instead, I’m suggesting unique activities for visitors who want to get away from the more touristy areas and take an off the beaten track for the extra awesome time on the island.